sherlock-audit/2023-02-carapace-judging/README.md

-# Issue M-7: Freezing of the protocol when totalSTokenUnderlying is zero but totalSupply is non-zero
+# Issue M-8: Freezing of the protocol when totalSTokenUnderlying is zero but totalSupply is non-zero

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/117

 ## Found by
-Ruhum, jprod15, Web3SecurityDAO, Kumpa, Bauer, mert\_eren, clems4ever, chaduke
+jprod15, mert\_eren, Web3SecurityDAO, clems4ever, Ruhum, Bauer, chaduke, Kumpa

 ## Summary
 In some cases the protocol can contain zero funds while having a non zero totalSupply of STokens.
 In that case the protocol will not be able to accept any new deposits and any new protection buys, thus coming to a halt, unless all STokens are burned by their respective holders.